omacranger/fontawesome-subset/README.md

 });
 ```

-You can use any of the weights provided by FontAwesome Pro including `solid`, `regular`, `light`, or `brands`.
+You can use any of the weights / sets provided by FontAwesome Pro including `solid`, `regular`, `light`, `brands`, or `duotone`.
 You can mix and match and provide as many glyphs as you plan on using to trim it down.

 The above example would output a directory with the following structure:
 ```